 that thought there is nothing unintelligible, and no contradiction; whilst the system which makes Christ to be the King of Babylon is mere nonsense.

 And now I must revert a little to this point; but I hope to be brief.
-First, Mr. Olivier (p.
-95) tells us that the practical sense in which Scripture speaks to us of the church upon earth is rather the church as it appears to man, than that which it is in the sight of God&#8212;I say then, be it so; but then what a door is opened here for uncertainty, after what has occurred in the history of Christianity!| But I ask, &#8220;Appears to whom?&#8221; To Mr. Olivier.
+First, Mr. Olivier (page 95) tells us that the practical sense in which Scripture speaks to us of the church upon earth is rather the church as it appears to man, than that which it is in the sight of God -- I say then, be it so; but then what a door is opened here for uncertainty, after what has occurred in the history of Christianity!¦ But I ask, "Appears to whom?"
+To Mr. Olivier.
 But to Mohammedans, to the heathen, it is Christendom which appears to be the church.
-If one says, Such is not the fact: this requires the judgment of spiritual persons, I say, &#8220;Stop a moment.
-Do you deny that the church was set up as a testimony to the world? that it ought to have been the epistle of Christ? and also one in order that the world might believe?&#8221; That which *to the world|* appears to be the church has then a very great importance in the sight of God.
+If one says, Such is not the fact: this requires the judgment of spiritual persons, I say, "Stop a moment.
+Do you deny that the church was set up as a testimony to the world? that it ought to have been the epistle of Christ? and also ONE in order that the world might believe?"
+That which *to the world*¦ appears to be the church has then a very great importance in the sight of God.
 He is jealous for the glory of His Son.
-And if that which bears His name upon earth, that which appears to be the church in the sight of the heathen world, dishonours Him, and belies all that He is, instead of preaching Him, and if *this is nowhere remedied,* it is a fact of the most solemn moment touching that which appears to be the church, and which presents the name of the Son to the world in the sight of God.
-And such in the sight of God in the world is *the fact.* What appears to be the church is an abomination&#8212; is not the church; it is, if you will, the work of the enemy;|
+And if that which bears His name upon earth, that which appears to be the church in the sight of the heathen world, dishonours Him, and belies all that He is, instead of preaching Him, and if *this is nowhere remedied*, it is a fact of the most solemn moment touching that which appears to be the church, and which presents the name of the Son to the world in the sight of God.
+And such in the sight of God in the world is *the fact*.
+What appears to be the church is an abomination -- is not the church; it is, if you will, the work of the enemy;¦

-| It is of no use to say here&#8212;the whole of the elect&#8212;for they are known only by means of what is seen; there are, moreover, many who would deny that there is such a thing in the sense in which the word is here used.
+¦It is of no use to say here -- the whole of the elect -- for they are known only by means of what is seen; there are, moreover, many who would deny that there is such a thing in the sense in which the word is here used.

-| It is to the eyes of the world that it ought to appear*;* if it had continued faithful, the question could not possibly have existed for the spiritual man.
-He was a member of it*;* he had no need to judge about it.
+¦It is to the eyes of the world that it ought to appear; if it had continued faithful, the question could not possibly have existed for the spiritual man.
+He was a member of it; he had no need to judge about it.

-| When Henry Martyn was at Shiraz in Persia, a Mahommedan said he was sure he was not a Christian, because he lived near to God*;* for he had seen the Christians at Calcutta, and they were the most wicked men possible.
+¦When Henry Martyn was at Shiraz in Persia, a Mahommedan said he was sure he was not a Christian, because he lived near to God; for he had seen the Christians at Calcutta, and they were the most wicked men possible.
 I myself have had the same sorrow when wishing to preach the gospel to the captains of merchant ships who sailed to and from the Levant.
 They told me they made no great account of one religion more than another, that they had found Turks much more upright and honourable in their dealings than Christians.
 It is useless to say they were not Christians.
 We speak of the testimony rendered to the world.

 {328}